Universal MBQC with generalised parity-phase interactions and Pauli measurements: Introduction

-\textbf{Related work.} This work relies heavily on the ZX-calculus \cite{CD1,Backens1} as a tool for representing and simplifying qubit calculations.
-In particular, we use a variation of the translation from graph states and measurement patterns into ZX-diagrams given by Duncan and Perdrix \cite{DP2} to prove the correctness of our computation scheme.
-To give a proof of completeness, we introduce `hairy brickwork states', which are inspired by the brickwork states introduced in \cite{brickworkuniversal} for universal computation in the one-way model.
-Alternatives to the one-way model have been considered, notably in a broad range of models by Gross \textit{et al} \cite{GrossEisartBeyond}, which even include a variation on graph states using two-qubit interactions that are Clifford-equivalent to $P(\pi/4)$.
-However, our approach is distinct in that we use very limited measurements and rely on the fact that P-graph states are a more powerful resource than standard graph states.
-Our scheme also has the property of the one-way model that all errors can be corrected via feed-forward, eliminating the need for `trial-until-success' strategies used by \cite{GrossEisartBeyond} to implement computations on a wide variety of resource states.
-In \cite{miller2016hierarchy} a model based on hypergraph states is constructed that only needs Pauli measurements to become universal, but its structure is more complex than ours and the protocols used are not deterministic.
-Deterministic protocols using hypergraph states and Pauli measurements have been proposed since the appearance of this article in preprint, namely those in \cite{takeuchi2018quantum} and \cite{gachechiladze2018changing}.
+\textbf{Related work.} To give a proof of universality, we introduce `hairy brickwork states', which are inspired by the brickwork states introduced in Ref.~\cite{brickworkuniversal} for universal computation in the one-way model.
+Alternatives to the one-way model have been considered, notably in a broad range of models by Gross \textit{et al} \cite{GrossEisartBeyond}, which include a variation on graph states called \textit{weighted graph states}, whose two-qubit interactions are equivalent to $P(\alpha)$ for values of $\alpha$ different from $\pi/2$, up to local unitaries.
+However, our approach is distinct in that we use very limited measurements and rely on the fact that P-graph states are a more powerful resource than standard graph states, in spite of having non-maximal entanglement between some pairs of qubits.
+Our scheme also has the property of the one-way model that all errors can be corrected via feed-forward, eliminating the need for `trial-until-success' strategies used by Ref.~\cite{GrossEisartBeyond}.
+In Ref.~\cite{miller2016hierarchy} a model based on hypergraph states is constructed that only needs Pauli measurements to become universal, but its structure is more complex than ours and the protocols used are not deterministic.
+Deterministic protocols using hypergraph states and Pauli measurements have been proposed since the appearance of this article in preprint, namely those in Refs.~\cite{takeuchi2018quantum} and \cite{gachechiladze2018changing}.
 However, our protocol remains interesting for several reasons.
 First, parity-phase interactions are typically more primitive, in that they have simpler realisations within the gate sets of current hardware proposals.
 Second, the universal gate set we produce in our model is Clifford+T (or more generally, Clifford + arbitrary diagonal Clifford-hierarchy gates), as opposed to CCZ+Hadamard.
 While the latter is also universal, it requires extra overhead for encoding computations in a higher-dimensional space~\cite{ShiToffoliHadamard}.
 Third, and perhaps most importantly, we introduce a drastically different methodology to existing approaches.
 This yields a rather flexible family of models that enable us to explore a variety of multi-qubit interactions and graph topologies.
 Indeed it is a topic of active research to extend these techniques to hypergraph-based models, where the role of the ZX-calculus is played by the recently-introduced ZH-calculus~\cite{backens2018zhcalculus}.